RoySegall/gizra.com/src/_posts/2018-02-05-elm-related-types.md

 Html msg` is a kind of typeclass.

 There are a few limitations of typeclasses in Elm which I should mention.
-One is that you must explicitly mention the typeclass implemenation when you call a function that requires one.
+One is that you must explicitly mention the typeclass implementation when you call a function that requires one.
 So, for instance, to call the `viewPerson` function sketched above, you need to explicitly refer to the typeclass...something like `viewPerson childConfig child`, or `viewPerson